 Have you missed the April deadline for taxes, or is it fast approaching?
 There is still hope, watch this video to find out about filing your taxes after April 15th (April 18 for 2016 taxes filed in 2017).

 Hello, I'm Victoria from TurboTax, with important news about filing your tax return after the April deadline.

-Most taxpayers are aware of the April 15th deadline to file their tax returns with the Internal Revenue Service.
+Most taxpayers are aware of the April deadline to file their tax returns with the Internal Revenue Service.
 If you miss the deadline, you still must file your return, but it may end up costing you more because of late-filing interest and penalty charges.

-There is, however, an exception to the late-payment penalty.
+There is, however, an exception to the failure-to-pay penalty.
 If the amount of tax you still owe on a return you file late is not more than 10 percent of your total tax bill for the year, the IRS will waive the penalty.

 When you obtain the extension, you have an additional six months to file your tax return, which means your tax return isn't late.